Memorize this show prep formula and remind yourself of it every day: TSP = TSL.

 Here’s MVP Aaron Rodgers of the Green Bay Packers on the keys to winning the Super Bowl:

 The key is to be able to focus on preparation.
 You can’t let the distractions take you away from what you need to do next.
 You need to show up prepared to play, expect the unexpected, and know exactly what you are going to do.

-Going into the game mentally prepared will help Rodgers know exactly what plays to run, and which audible to call against each defense.
-When your mind is prepared, it’s just execution from there.
+Going into the game mentally prepared helps Rodgers know exactly what plays to run, and which audible to call against each defense.
+When the mind is prepared, the rest is just execution and muscle memory.

 Visualization is the ability to create clear, detailed and accurate images in your mind of events that you want to create as physical reality.
 There are visual triggers that help quarterbacks recognize which type of defense he should expect.

-We often hear talent claim that their best shows are spontaneous, just “living my life on the air.”
-I’ve actually heard personalities say, “Don’t talk about that now, save it for the air.”
+We often hear talent claim their best shows are spontaneous, just “living my life on the air.”
+I’ve actually heard personalities say, “Don’t talk about that now.
+Save it for the air.”
 More often than not, they start their show without the tools to succeed.
 They haven’t prepared.